leewtai/leewtai.github.io/courses/stat_computing/README.md

   within the character vector (2nd input).
 Notice how it is case sensitive!
 - The output is the same length as the character vector you passed in, each being TRUE/FALSE.

+## Problem 6: Getting data

+## Problem 7 Permutation tests and other

 {% include lib/mathjax.html %}